Rules and Guidelines for IAU Scientific Meetings

 3.1.
 Letter of Intent and Proposal

-Prospective meeting organisers should inform the IAU well in advance of their intended proposal submission, by sending a Letter of Intent (LoI) via the IAU Proposal Web Server.
+Prospective meeting organisers should inform the IAU of their intend to submit a proposal by sending a Letter of Intent (LoI) via the IAU Proposal Web Server.

 The LoI should state: